baardbaard/til/_posts/2017-01-12-wordpress-and-closures.md

 I've been using closures in Laravel and higher-order functions and I've just recently started using WordPress again.
-Turns out that there are lots of opportunities to us closures where I wasn't using them before.
+Turns out that there are lots of opportunities to use closures where I wasn't using them before.

 You can use a closure when you're adding an action for example:

 {% highlight php linenos %}
 <?php